Jana-Marie/LAEMP-Panel/README.md

-# LAEMP
+# LAEMP-Panel

-LÄMP is a Zigbee controllable (e.g. philips hue) RGBY + W spot, which can be soldered at home and is easy to assemble.
+LAEMP-Panel is a Zigbee controllable (e.g. philips hue) RGBY + W spot, which can be soldered at home and is easy to assemble.
 The extra yellow channel gives a much wider dynamic.

 <table>
   <tbody>